NPLeeWenKang/rideshare-cli/README.md

 ## Startup Guide

 To get the RideShare system up, there are several different services that needs to be started up first.
+Please set these up in the order stated below.

 ## Setup Database